 Isaac Mativo earned his Bachelor of Science degree in Computer Science from University of Maryland Baltimore County in 2000.
 He received his Master of Science degree in Computer Science from University of Maryland Baltimore County in 2011.
 In 2012, he joined the doctoral program in Computer Science in at the University of Maryland Baltimore County.

-Mr. Mativo has been a recipient of several honors and awards including a certificate of outstanding achievement at Computer Sciences Corporation.
+Mr. Mativo has been a recipient of several academic and professional honors and awards including a certificate of outstanding achievement at Computer Sciences Corporation.
 Mr. Mativo is a member of the American Medical Informatics Association (AMIA), Upsilon Pi Epsilon Computer Science Honor Society, Golden Key Honor Society, and University of Maryland Baltimore County Honors College.

 GENERAL SUMMARY OF GRADUATE RESEARCH

-My master’s paper was on the technology used in healthcare, specifically focusing on electronic medical records (EMRs).
+My master’s paper was on the technology used in personalized medicine, focusing on electronic medical records (EMRs).
 In that work, I identified the role EMRs play in healthcare provision as well as the barriers that exist for their adaption.
 I also assessed their actual usefulness and design considerations.
 I then identified key elements that needed to be considered in a successful EMR design and implementation.
 I wrote a paper on personal health records (PHR) where I surveyed several implementations.
 I analyzed the integration of PHRs and EMRs and identified technological challenges including secure messaging, authentication, and privacy.